Singapore Government Logo

 Description and Ethnobotany

-Growth Form Shrubs or small trees, slow growing, reaching between 1.5 - 4.5 m.
+Growth Form A shrub or small tree, slow growing, reaching between 1.5 - 4.5 m.

 Foliage Dark green leaves, ovate in shape, measuring about 10 - 16 cm long and 5 - 10 cm wide, petioles flattened.